flathub-infra/documentation/docs/02-for-app-authors/06-maintanance.md

 ### Limiting the set of architectures to build on.

-Flathub has builders for `i386`, `x86_64`, and `aarch64`, and by default all applications build on all these.
-However this is further limited by your chosen runtime.
-Many modern runtimes (based on Freedesktop.org SDK 20.08 or later) only support `x86_64` and `aarch64`.
+Flathub has builders for `x86_64`, and `aarch64` as current runtimes (based on Freedesktop.org SDK 20.08 or later) only support `x86_64` and `aarch64`.
+By default all applications build on all these.
 If your application does not work on some architectures, you can configure it to skip or build certain architectures.

-#### Don’t build on `aaarch64
+#### Don’t build on `aarch64`

 ```json title="flathub.json"
 {